oracle-livelabs/database-maa/zdm-physical-offline/migrate-db/migrate-db.md

       Login to source database using Public IP and ssh key.

    b.
-Set the environment for the database.
+Login to source container database.

-      Switch user to **oracle** using below command.
+      Switch OS user to **oracle** using below command.

       **sudo su - oracle**